Aeroflex Gaisler AB

 TSIM is an instruction-level simulator capable of emulating ERC32- and LEON-based computer systems.
 TSIM provides several unique features:

-• Accurate and cycle-true emulation of ERC32 and LEON2/3/4 processors
+• Emulation of ERC32 and LEON2/3/4 processors (in single processor systems)

 • Accelerated processor standby mode, allowing faster-than-realtime simulation speeds

-• Standalone operation and remote connection to GNU debugger (gdb)
+• Standalone operation, remote connection to GNU debugger (gdb), and library interface

-• Loadable modules to include user-defined I/O device
+• Loadable modules to include user-defined I/O devices

 • Instruction trace buffer